Qiling Framework is written in Python programming language and it works with different operating system and not limiting to any CPU architecture.

 ii.
 Running Qiling Framework docker with a bind mount

 Required DLLs can be bind-mounted to Qiling Framework container.
-Presuming DLLs are located in /analysis/win.
+Presuming DLLs and HIVE files are located in sub-directories of /analysis/win/rootfs.

 docker exec -it qiling bash